Modern Slavery Statement for Gardener Camberwell

 We apply this slavery and human trafficking statement across our teams and contractors.
 Our scope covers direct employees, subcontractors and suppliers who provide plants, materials, equipment or labour services.
 The statement outlines our approach to risk assessment, procurement, recruitment practices and staff training.
 We use the terms modern slavery, forced labour and human trafficking interchangeably with the intent to eliminate these practices from our operations.

-Inspection of supplier materials and records Gardener Camberwell operates a zero-tolerance policy on modern slavery.
+A young woman with long brown hair, dressed in a light-colored long-sleeve blouse and denim shorts, is kneeling in a well-maintained garden near Camberwell, working in a flower bed.
+She is using a small hand trowel to tend to the plants, which include dark leafy greens and soft flowering plants with yellow blooms.
+The garden features a lush, green lawn with dense trees and shrubs in the background, providing a natural, shaded environment.
+The flower bed has neat borders and is composed of soil that appears moist and rich.
+Paving stones border the garden area, and a wooden fence or hedge runs along the back, enclosing the outdoor space.
+The overall scene suggests careful outdoor maintenance suitable for professional gardening services such as those by Gardener Camberwell, with natural lighting indicating a clear day, ideal for planting or garden tidying tasks.
+Gardener Camberwell operates a zero-tolerance policy on modern slavery.
 We will not tolerate the presence of forced labour, bonded labour, involuntary prison labour or any trafficking in persons.
 All workers engaged by or through Gardener Camberwell must be treated with dignity and provided with lawful wages, voluntary engagement and safe working conditions.
 Any evidence or credible suspicion of exploitative labour will trigger formal investigation and immediate action, including contract termination where appropriate.

 Our Zero-Tolerance Policy and Preventive Measures